RMerl/asuswrt-merlin/README-merlin.txt

 - services-start:  Services are started (boot)
 - services-stop:  Services are stopped (reboot)
-- wan-start:  WAN interface just come up (includes if it went down and back up)
+- wan-start:  WAN interface just come up (includes if it went down and back up) The WAN unit number will be passed as argument (0 = primary WAN)
 - firewall-start:  Firewall is started (filter rules have been applied)
 - nat-start: nat rules (i.e. port forwards and such) have been applied (nat table)
 - init-start:  Right after jffs is mounted, before any of the services get started